 The burden of proof that the individual is a visitor rest on the family.
-In the absence of such proof, the individual will be considered an unauthorized member of the household and the PHA will terminate assistance since prior approval was not requested for the addition.
+In the absence of such proof, the individual will be considered an unauthorized residence for any purpose that is not explicitly temporary shall be construed as permanent residence.